yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 **Principle #1**:
 "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software."

+{% quote If the customer is not satisfied, we find another customer %}

 By focusing on "satisfy the customer", Agile adepts totally forget about the "through" part.
 They think that a [happy customer]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %}) is their true objective, while "continuous delivery" is something that obviously